 There are a number of activities, in addition to your research schedule, which you are expected to complete fully and thoughtfully each week.
 1) You are expected to have completed the reading in advance of each week's seminar.
-2) You should be prepared to participate regularly in discussion, especially when your comments and questions might be of value to the research of your peers.
-3) You must attempt to be a knowledgeable (but tactful!) critic of your peers' work.
-4) Finally, all of these requirements presuppose weekly attendance.
+2) You are expected to have answered the Discussion Board prompts in a timely and introspective fashion.
+3) You should be prepared to participate regularly in class discussion, especially when your comments and questions might be of value to the research of your peers.
+4) You must attempt to be a knowledgeable (but tactful!) critic of your peers' work.
+5) Finally, all of these requirements presuppose weekly attendance.